Version 2026-04-18

 This video right side on the image shows how to unpack and start test with the new zip file from 2025-april-02.
 It is a short presentation, 6min with ~43 MByte

 5.2.
-Detail explaination with example BandpassFilter
+Detail explanation with example BandpassFilter

 This video (in German language) right side on the image is an introduction to the new zip file from 2025-april-02.
 It is a longer presentation, 1h10min.
 The resolution is reduced (to save a little bit our world), it uses only ~200 MByte space on the server and for traffic.